Nations Are Wielding Their Sovereign Wealth Funds as Tools of Power

 According to the Sovereign Wealth Fund Institute, the funds of Saudi Arabia, the United Arab Emirates, Qatar, and Kuwait have a combined $2.8 trillion in assets under management.
 These governments are using their national wealth as a strategic tool of power projection as never before and blurring the line between economic and political decision-making.
 The Arab Spring, the potency of extremist movements, and the attendant conflicts in Syria, Iraq, Yemen, and Libya have given new saliency to the perennial concerns of regime stability and have compelled Arab rulers to take enhanced measures to protect themselves.
 Concerns about America’s regional staying power, Russia’s expansive military and diplomatic role in regional affairs, and Iranian influence have transformed the GCC into a new front in great power competition, which regional leaders must take into account.

 Added to this mix is a new generation of leaders: Millennials now rule Qatar and Saudi Arabia.
 The UAE has been governed by an exceptionally forward-looking and interventionist leadership for over ten years.
 These leaders are not content to let others fight their battles for them.
-They are both adept at and inclined to use all elements of national power — economic, political, and military — in an integrated and aggressive way to protect their interests.
+They are both adept at and inclined to use all elements of national power — economic, political, and military — in integrated and aggressive ways to protect their interests.

 In the case of Russia, the Gulf states are using sovereign investments as leverage to advance their respective equities with regard to Iran, Syria, Yemen, and Libya; as a hedge against great power competition in the region; and as a political tool in the context of their intra-GCC rivalries.